antmicro/protoplaster/README.md

                         Path to the custom tests sources
 ```

 Protoplaster expects a yaml file describing tests as an input.
-That yaml file should have a specified structure.
+The yaml file should have a structure specified as follows:

 <!-- name="example" -->
 ```yaml